-However, Anheuser-Busch also realises the need to keep a close eye on the changing tastes and expectations of their customers.
+However, Anheuser-Busch also realizes the need to keep a close eye on the changing tastes and expectations of their customers.
 That’s why the company puts crowdsourcing at the forefront of its product development.

-To meet changing product demands, and to recognise the growing appetite for craft beers, Anheuser-Busch held a competition between brewmasters in 2012, combined with consumer tastings, to develop a new craft beer.
+To meet changing product demands, and to recognize the growing appetite for craft beers, Anheuser-Busch held a competition between brewmasters in 2012, combined with consumer tastings, to develop a new craft beer.

 Anheuser-Busch has also adopted diverse approaches to customer co-creation.
-For example, in Brazil, where the company markets the country’s leading beer brand, Skol, it started a crowdsourced approach to producing television commercials.
+For example, in Brazil, where the company markets the country’s leading beer brand, Skol, it started a crowdsourced approach to produce television commercials.

 This project made use of over 35,000 videographers from 120 nations around the world, offering potential contributors the chance to participate in creating these commercials.